 Of course, you can contact the customer directly on the phone.
-This is the quickest way to sort things out when there is only few orders to handle.
+This is the quickest way to sort things out when there are only a few orders to handle.

-As mentioned above, depending to your company’s communication settings, your customers may receive email or SMS notifications regarding their successful and declined payments.
+As mentioned above, depending on your company's communication settings, your customers may receive email or SMS notifications regarding their successful and declined payments.

 Your Next Step